 Under 2 hours

 Keeping your garden and lawn healthy can be tricky.
-You don't have to reach for the weed killer though.
-If weeds, soil-borne diseases and pests are posing a serious problem, learning to solarize your soil surface can help.
+You don't have to reach for the weed killer, though.
+If weeds and soil-borne diseases are posing a serious problem, learning to solarize your soil surface can help.

-This all-natural technique utilizes the sun to heat the soil, kill lawn weeds and fight off a variety of different issues, including a pest problem or soil-borne pathogen issue.
+This organic technique uses sunlight to heat the soil, kill weeds and seeds and fight off a variety of different issues, including a pest problem or soil-borne pathogen issue.

 Level Your Garden and Soak with Water

-Learning how to solarize soil is just a simple three-step process.
+Soil solarization is a process that uses the heat of the sun to kill weeds, weed seeds and insects.
+Learning how to solarize soil is a simple three-step process, but it does take time.
 You will need at least six weeks during the hottest part of the year to create solarized soil.

 The first step is to level your garden or raised bed by clearing all rocks, debris and plant material.
-This step may take some time in a large garden or backyard, but it is required for proper solarization.
+This step will take time in a large garden or backyard, but needed for proper solarization.

-Once your work area is clear, grab a garden hose and soak the garden soil to a depth of at least one foot.
+Once your work area is clear, grab a garden hose and soak the garden soil with moisture.
+Plan to begin this project after a good soaking rain, if possible.
 Ample soil moisture is essential for creating solarized soil.

-The next step in the process is to lay down plastic.
-For this, you'll be using clear plastic sheeting, a silage tarp or a standard plastic tarp to help you create healthy soil.
+The next step in soil solarization is to lay down plastic.
+For this, you'll be using clear plastic sheeting.
 Here's how to lay down plastic properly:

 - Lay down the plastic in your work area.
 Work carefully to ensure smooth edges if you're putting plastic in a raised bed.